AY2526S1-CS2103T-T14-3/tp/docs/DeveloperGuide.md

 2. Saving window preferences

    1. Resize the window to an optimum size.
 Move the window to a different location.
 Close the window.
-   2. Re-launch the app by entering `java -jar foodtrail.jar` in the command terminal.<br>
+   2. Re-launch the application by entering `java -jar foodtrail.jar` in the command terminal.<br>
       Expected: The most recent window size and location is retained.

 <br>